 Fuel efficiency: Turboprops vs jets

-While jets work best for longer trips at high altitudes, turboprops are better suited for shorter, low altitude flights.
+While jets work best for longer trips at high altitudes, turboprops are better suited for shorter, low-altitude flights.

 Aspect | Turboprop | Jet |